 Charles Kerchner is a research professor currently studying institutional change in public education.
 He and his colleagues have spent much of the last five years examining efforts to reform the Los Angeles Unified School District, and in their minds what is happening in Los Angeles is an apt case example for changes taking place in the entire institution of public education.

-Before coming to Claremont Graduate University in 1976, Kerchner was on the faculty at Northwestern University, were he received his Ph.D, was a member of the Illinois Board of Higher Education staff, and was on the staff of the St. Petersburg (Florida) Times in a number of editorial and managerial positions.
-In addition to his doctorate, he holds a BS and MBA degree from the University of Illinois, Urbana.
+Before coming to Claremont Graduate University in 1976, Kerchner was on the faculty at Northwestern University, where he received his PhD, was a member of the Illinois Board of Higher Education staff, and was on the staff of the St. Petersburg (Florida) Times in a number of editorial and managerial positions.
+In addition to his doctorate, he holds a B.S. and an M.B.A. degree from the University of Illinois, Urbana.